 It is the policy of the Board to provide for the prompt and equitable resolution of complaints alleging Protected Class discrimination or harassment.
-The District will investigate both formal and informal complaints of discrimination, harassment, or retaliation.

-Any student, staff member and/or parent/guardian who believes a student has experienced Protected Class discrimination or harassment or an act of retaliation or reprisal in violation of this policy should report such concern in writing to the Director of Human Resources- Director of Pupil Services in accordance with the Board's complaint procedures included in the Board's Administrative Regulations Regarding Non-Discrimination/Students, which accompany this policy and are available online at Newtown Board of Education Policies or upon request from the main office of any District school.
-Students are encouraged to immediately report concerns about Protected Class discrimination, harassment, or retaliation.
+Any employee who believes they or another employee has experienced Protected Class discrimination or harassment or an act of retaliation or reprisal in violation of this policy should report such concern in writing to Deborah Mailloux-Petersen, Director of Pupil Services, in accordance with the Board's complaint procedures included in the Board's Administrative Regulations Regarding Non-Discrimination (Personnel), which accompany this policy and are available online at Board of Education Policies or upon request from the main office of any District school.

+Employees are encouraged to report incidents of alleged Protected Class discrimination, harassment, or retaliation immediately.